wawrzynek-eq/arch-kata/presentation/transcript.md

 [Funny illustration of AI being everywhere]

 ### Demand
 The company plans to expand to new markets, which will generate up to 10 times more certification applications than we currently process.
 On top of that, the market is expected to grow by 21% in the next 4 years.
-It means, that in 2029 we'll face up to 2400 candidates per week.
-Without any changes to our process, we'll need around 25.000 work-hours of our experts per week.
+It means that in 2029 we'll face up to 2400 candidates per week.
+Without any changes to our process, we'll need around 25,000 work-hours of our experts per week.

 [Demand sheet and charts]

 ### Throughput
 Let's see if it's doable.
-Currently our contractors work around 8 hours per week.
+Currently, our contractors work around 8 hours per week.
 To meet such high demand, we would need to increase headcount by 200%.
-Alternatively, we could switch to full-time employment, but still we would need to extend to 500 employees.
-Not only it's very costly, it's probably impossible, as there are not enough experts out there.
+Alternatively, we could switch to full-time employment, but still, we would need to extend to 500 employees.
+Not only is it very costly, it's probably impossible, as there are not enough experts out there.

 [Throughput sheet and charts]